IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_copy.rst

 file_checksum
   Specifies the checksum to be used to verify that the target USS file to copy to is not changed since the checksum was generated.

-  If the checksum is not matched which means the target USS file has been modified, the data won't be copied to the target USS file.
+  The module will fail and no data will be copied if the checksum is not matched which means the target data set has been modified.

   This variable only take effects when *file_force=true*.